-Prior to Spring Break, all students in Grades 8 through 11 will have completed their course selections.
+All students in Grades 8 through 11 will have completed their course selections before Spring Break.
 Students will be selecting their courses through the MyEdBC computer system.
 It is imperative that parents/guardians and students are comfortable with the site and that all students are aware of their passwords.
 Counsellors will be assisting students with the selection of their courses.